 Filing for Financial Aid

-- Step 1: Complete and Submit Your St. Olaf Online Financial Aid Application.
+- Step 1: Complete and Submit Your St. Olaf Online Financial Aid Application (available in mid-February).

 Students can access this application through Financials – Financial Aid Online on the Student Information System.
 We will use this information, along with the information on your FAFSA to determine your need.